HL7NZ/mws-ig/input/pagecontent/searchCoPaymentCount.md

 ####  Get Year-to-date Co-payments for Whanau by ID processing steps:

 1. The pharmacist supplies the list of NHIs which constitute the family
-2. The integrating application sends an HTTP GET request for the count of co-payment claims for the given NHIs over the PSC year-to-date
+2. The integrating application sends an HTTP GET request for the count of co-payments for the given NHIs over the PSC year-to-date
 3. The request is validated - ALT: Validation failure.
 Operation Outcome resource returned
-4. The claims information is returned from proclaim- ALT: NHI not found.
+4. The co-payments information is returned from proclaim- ALT: NHI not found.
 Operation Outcome resource returned<br />
-5. The response containing the AllergyIntolerance record is returned.
+5. The response containing the count of co-payments is returned.